cross-js/cross-js/README.md

 - It should just work without any transpilation
 - Transpilers just adds an additional building step and building time
 - Your module will be larger/more complex.
-- You are allways going stay in the shadow of JavaScript and always have to wait for other transpilers to start supporting new syntax before you can use it.
+- You are always going stay in the shadow of JavaScript and always have to wait for other transpilers to start supporting new syntax before you can use it.
-- People should be able to include a part of your module without having to require the entire bundle or having to compile it themself
+- People should be able to include a part of your module without having to require the entire bundle or having to compile it themselves

 ```js
 import x from 'module/foo'